Dimensional Type Systems and Deterministic Memory Management: Design-Time Semantic Preservation in Native Compilation: Introduction

 Neither approach satisfies the requirements of systems that interface with physical reality across heterogeneous hardware targets.
 A sensor fusion pipeline running on an x86 host, an FPGA accelerator, and a neuromorphic processor needs dimensional constraints that persist through compilation long enough to guide memory placement and inform cross-target data transfer protocols.
 Early erasure discards this information before it can be used.
-Full dependent types provide interactive development environments in practice (Lean~4, Agda, Idris~2), but their type checking is undecidable in general, and practical systems rely on timeout heuristics and fuel limits for solver-backed verification.
+Full dependent types provide interactive development environments in practice (Lean~4, Agda, Idris~2); type checking a complete term is decidable in these systems by design, but proof search and type inference in the general dependent case are not fully automatable, requiring user-supplied proof terms and interactive development.
+This imposes an unbounded annotation burden and prevents unconditional language-server response-time guarantees, and practical systems rely on timeout heuristics and fuel limits for solver-backed verification.
 DTS takes a middle path: dimensional annotations persist as compilation metadata through multi-stage lowering, available at each stage where they inform decisions, and are dropped before native code emission.
 The annotations do not exist at runtime; there is no reified type information, no \code{typeof}, and no runtime dispatch on dimensions.
 The distinction from early erasure is annotation lifetime, not reification.

 DTS's restriction to decidable algebraic theories (abelian groups over $\mathbb{Z}$, enum sorts, bitvector constraints) guarantees bounded-time inference for every query, a property that simplifies language server architecture and enables unconditional response-time guarantees for design-time tooling.
 The tradeoff is expressiveness: DTS cannot encode arbitrary predicates.
 The decidability guarantee enables a specific category of design-time feedback: multi-target resolution, memory placement analysis, escape diagnostics, and representation fidelity scoring.
 Encoding these compilation-internal properties as types in a dependent system would impose an overhead that is architecturally unnecessary when the compiler already computes these properties during normal elaboration.